-I did what I always do when I want to know more about something: I read a few books.
-I must confess I was sceptical about reading on writing.
-I’ve always thought of writing as something you’re good at; that was my experience as an Italian student.
-By now, I’m convinced nothing works like that.
-And I’m happy I could get past this prejudice (that’s all it is).
-Here is a list of books I read with a short review:
+So I did what I always do when I want to know more about something: I read a few books.
+I must confess I was sceptical.
+I’ve always thought of writing as something you’re good at; that was my personal experience growing.
+By now, I’m know nothing really works like that.
+You can get better at anything if you work on it.
+Reading is my first step when I want to understand something better so here is a list of the books I read with a short review:

 - On writing well It’s a good book.
 I loved the first chapters, but I can’t say I liked the rest of the book as much.
 After the introduction, each chapter covers writing techniques on different topics (like travelling, interviews) and some of them were too boring.
 I did skip some chapters, overall a good read.

-- Writing tools Above-mentioned books can teach you most of what matters
+- Writing tools The above-mentioned books can teach you most of what matters

-about writing in English, so this book may feel a little repetitive.
+about writing in English, so this one may feel a little repetitive.
 I enjoyed

 it anyway for two reasons:

 - Each chapters comes with a workshop section.
 The information is helpful and actionable.
 Great features.

 - Some repetition doesn’t hurt when you’re learning.

 These books taught me that writing works like everything else.
 If you put hours of practice in something, you will get better.
 We don’t think like that when it comes to writing though.
 The problem is that we think of artists as people with innate talent.
 You’re either born like Dostoevskij or you’ll always write crap.

 Of course, this isn’t true.
 First of all, the goal isn’t becoming the most important novelist of the history.
 The goal is to enjoying writing.
 If you don’t intend to write for money, you can ignore the audience.
 I suggest you do that anyway though.
 More on this later.